InteropIO/finsemble-seed/README.md

 - `copyStaticFiles` - Copies static files to the _dist_ folder.
 - `launchApplication` - Launches the Finsemble application.
 - `post` - Called after all of the tasks have been defined.
-- `pre` - Called before all of the tasks have been defeined.
+- `pre` - Called before all of the tasks have been defined.
 - `startServer` - Starts the server based on `NODE_ENV` environment variable ("dev" or "prod").
 - `watchFiles` - Watches files for changes to kick off `buildSASS` or `buildWebpack`.

 These are the tasks defined in _gulpfile.js_:
 - `clean` - Cleans the project directory (calls the `clean` method).
-- `build` - Builds the application in the distribution directory (calls "clean" task and, `copyStaticFiles`, `buildWebpack` and `buildSASS` functions).
+- `build` - Builds the application in the distribution directory (calls "clean" task and, `copyStaticFiles`, `buildWebpack`, and `buildSASS` functions).
 - `prod` - Builds the application and starts the server to host it (calls the "build" task then the `startServer` function).
-- `prod:run` - Builds the application, starts the server and launches the Finsemble application (calls the "prod" task then `launchApplication`).
+- `prod:run` - Builds the application, starts the server, and launches the Finsemble application (calls the "prod" task then `launchApplication`).
-- `dev:run` - Builds the application, starts the server, launches the Finsemble application and watches for file changes (calls "prod:run" task then the `watchFiles` function).
+- `dev:run` - Builds the application, starts the server, launches the Finsemble application, and watches for file changes (calls "prod:run" task then the `watchFiles` function).
 - `default` - Specifies the default task to run if no task is passed in (calls the "dev:run" task).

 If you wish to add additional task or function calls to the existing tasks, they can be redefined in the `post` method call.